haicheng12/scout_robot/README.md

 ```
 roslaunch scout_robot scout_world.launch
 ```
-If you can't open the gazebo,you can see this blog: https://blog.csdn.net/qq_37427972/article/details/82853655
+If we can't open the gazebo,we can see this blog: https://blog.csdn.net/qq_37427972/article/details/82853655

-And don't forget to install the graphics driver.

 We can teleop the robot by using this command:
 ```